quickhub-project/quickhub-devicelib-arduino/README.md

   // Give our device a type description node.setNodeType("Property example");

-  // register the property setter
+  // Register the property setter callback
   // The server recognizes a property setter by the fact that it
-  // has the name of a property with a capital initial letter and the prefix "set". node.registerRPC("setOn", setLedON);
+  // has the name of a property with a capital initial letter and
+  // the prefix "set".
+If the property has the name "on", the appropriate
+  // setter needs to be registered with "setOn". node.registerRPC("setOn", setLedON);

   // This will be the SSID of the AccessPoint that the device will open